ermshiperete/undisposed-fody/README.md

   The default value is to output both.

+- `Undisposed.DisposeTracker.TrackCreationStackTrace`: if set to `true` the call stack will be dumped below the dumped undisposed object.

 - `Undisposed.DisposeTracker.DumpUndisposedObjects()`:
   Dumps all undisposed objects.

 ### Simple Case

-All objects which implement `IDisposable` will have their creation\disposal tracked.
+All objects which implement `IDisposable` will have their creation/disposal tracked.

 #### Your Code